emilbra/simple-containers-and-k8s-for-dummies/Containers/Cattle-Not-Pets.md

 They eat grass, and we don't spend a lot of effort, time or money to keep them healthy.

-They still need some basic facilities, such as a shelter from rain, but not nearly as much as the pet.
+They still need some basic facilities, such as a shelter from rain, but not nearly as much as a pet.

 If one of the cattle fall ill, you would usually not spend very much money or effort to keep it alive.

 (Of course, I dont want that to happen either!)

 The operations of the entire farm is not dependent on just one animal.
 If one animal dies, we are able to continue mostly as normal, usually replacing this animal with another one.

-## We dont want Pets, we want cattle
+## We dont want pets, we want cattle

 So, in this analogy, the pet is refering to servers.
 The cattle are microservices, in the form of containers.